Last Updated on

 - Bake in the preheated oven until the panko is golden, about 35-40 minutes.

 - Definitely and this will save you some stress before the actual dinner.

 - Prepare everything, but don’t top the casserole with panko breadcrumbs.

-- Cover the casserole dish with cling film/plastic wrap and refrigerate for up to 24 hours.
+- Cover the dish with cling film/plastic wrap and refrigerate for up to 24 hours.

-- Remove the plastic wrap, top the casserole with the panko breadcrumbs and bake as instructed before the guest come.
+- Remove the plastic wrap, top with the panko breadcrumbs, and bake as instructed before the guests come.

 - Yes.
 If you have leftovers, cover the dish with plastic wrap and refrigerate for up to 3 days.